axelle-le-rate/Pneumonia-CNN-Feature-Engineering/README.md

 Open the Pneumonia_Feature_Engineering.ipynb file, and run all the cells in the notebook.

 ## ⚙️ Technologies Used
-Python · NumPy · Pandas · OpenCV · Matplotlib · Scikit-learn · Scikit-Image
+Python · NumPy · Pandas · OpenCV · Matplotlib · Scikit-learn · Scikit-Image * SciPy

 ## 📌 Future Improvements
 Explore deep learning-based feature extraction using CNNs.